ijnji/geosant/README.md

-# ijnjimoe
+# Geosent

-Repository for ijnji.moe
+Repository for geosent.